floatingpointinteger/duburi/README.md

 # IVC Decoder

-The `decoder.py` is a script that I wrote for the RoboSub competition's inter vehicle communication section (IVC) for Duburi.
+The `decoder.py` is a script that I wrote for the RoboSub competition's inter vehicle communication section (IVC) for **Duburi**.
 It is an underwater wireless communication system built for the competition.
 The script takes sound, analyzes frequency, locks onto correct frequency band and decodes a UART-like signal.

 `decoder_debugger.py` is AI-generated code prompted from ChatGPT.
 It takes a WAV file and simulates how `decoder.py` interprets sent signals.